13 spectacular views to seek out during your next Norwegian self drive tour

 Our staff will respond to your query promptly and provide detailed information to your questions.

-6 days - Drive the Atlantic Rd via Loen Skylift and Trollstigen with the Norwegian Coast and Fjords
+6 days - Drive the Atlantic Road via Loen Skylift and Trollstigen with the Norwegian Coast and Fjords

 The perfect mix of countryside, mountains and fjords on some of Norway’s most spectacular scenic routes.
 The journey Bergen to Trondheim will take you along fjords, over mountains and beside stunning waterfalls.
 This 6-day drive gives you the chance to drive the winding roads of the Troll Mountain (Trollstigen) and the storm swept curves of the Atlantic Road.
 A quick stop in the Geiranger chocolate shop is also recommended.